wizardofzos/qtnminert/README.md

     docker-compose up
     [STOP IT AFTER IT RUNS]

-Then go and edit config/pool.txt to match your pool info (wallet/pooladdress) Start the docker again...
+Then go and edit config/pool.txt to match your pool info (wallet/pooladdress).

+Rebuild the docker (via docker build -t qtnminert .)

+and restart